Shimeket Gugesa

 Shimeket Gugesa Beshah (ሽመክት ጉግሳ; born 1 January 1995) is an Ethiopian professional footballer who plays as an attacking midfielder for Ethiopian Premier League club Fasil Kenema and the Ethiopia national team.

-Career
+Club career

 Gugesa began his career with Hawassa City, before moving to Dedebit in 2013.
 In 2018, he transferred to Fasil Kenema, signing an extension with the club on 1 October 2020.

 International career

 Gugesa made his international debut with the Ethiopia national team in a 0–0 tie with Kenya in the 2013 CECAFA Cup on 27 November 2013.